ThatGiodude/Regex-Overview-Tutorial--C17/gist-template.md

 - For example:
     'a|b' matches either "a" or "b".
     '[aeiou]' matches any vowel.
+- The OR operator in regular expressions allows you to specify multiple alternatives for a pattern to match.
+It's denoted by the | character and is used to match any of the alternatives provided.

+- Here are some examples of using the OR operator:
+    Matching colors:
+    Pattern: 'red|green|blue'
+    Description: This pattern matches either "red", "green", or "blue".

+    Matching different spellings of a word:
+    Pattern: 'color|colour'
+    Description: This pattern matches either "color" or "colour".

+    Matching different file extensions:
+    Pattern: '\.txt|\.csv|\.json'
+    Description: This pattern matches file extensions ".txt", ".csv", or ".json".

+    Matching variations of a word:
+    Pattern: 'dog|dogs|doggo'
+    Description: This pattern matches either "dog", "dogs", or "doggo".

+    Matching email domains:
+    Pattern: 'gmail\.com|yahoo\.com|outlook\.com'
+    Description: This pattern matches email domains "gmail.com", "yahoo.com", or "outlook.com".
+    The OR operator allows you to specify multiple options for a single part of your regular expression, providing flexibility in matching different variations or alternatives in the input text.

 ### Character Classes
 - Character classes allow you to match a single character from a set of characters.
 - For example:
     '\d' matches any digit.
     '\w' matches any word character.
+- Character classes in regular expressions allow you to specify a set of characters that you want to match.
+They are denoted by square brackets [ ] and can match any single character within the defined set.

+- Here are some examples of using character classes:

+    Matching digits:
+    Pattern: '[0-9]'
+    Description: This pattern matches any single digit from 0 to 9.

+    Matching lowercase letters:
+    Pattern: '[a-z]'
+    Description: This pattern matches any single lowercase letter from "a" to "z".

+    Matching uppercase letters:
+    Pattern: '[A-Z]'
+    Description: This pattern matches any single uppercase letter from "A" to "Z".

+    Matching alphanumeric characters:
+    Pattern: '[a-zA-Z0-9]'
+    Description: This pattern matches any single alphanumeric character, either a lowercase letter, uppercase letter, or digit.

+    Matching a specific set of characters:
+    Pattern: '[aeiou]'
+    Description: This pattern matches any single lowercase vowel ("a", "e", "i", "o", "u").

+    Matching special characters:
+    Pattern: '[\^$.|?*+()]'
+    Description: This pattern matches any single character that is a metacharacter (^, $, ., |, ?, *, +, (, )).

+    Matching a specific range of characters:
+    Pattern: '[abcde]'
+    Description: This pattern matches any single character that is either "a", "b", "c", "d", or "e".

+- Character classes are very versatile and allow you to specify which characters you want to match in your regular expression.
+They are commonly used to define specific sets of characters that are expected to occur in the input text.

 ### Flags
 - Flags modify the behavior of a regex pattern.